 Policies with Respect to Certain Activities

-The following is a discussion of certain of our policies.
+The following is a discussion of our policies with respect to certain activities.
 These policies may be amended or revised from time to time by our Board of Directors without a vote of our stockholders.